rookasrudzianskas/boomx/docs/getting-started.md

 ## Run predictions on a model

 Let's pretend we've trained a model.
-With Cog, we can define how to run predictions on it in a standard way, so other people can easily run predictions on it without having to hunt around for a prediction script.
+With BoomX, we can define how to run predictions on it in a standard way, so other people can easily run predictions on it without having to hunt around for a prediction script.

 First, run this to get some pre-trained model weights: